AdrianTrachte/udacity-drlnd-p1_navigation/README.md

 ### Getting Started

-1. If you haven't already, please follow the instructions in the [DRLND GitHub repository] (https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+1. Please follow the instructions in the [DRLND GitHub repository] (https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up the Python environment.
 These instructions can be found in `README.md` at the root of the repository.
 By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 (For Windows users) The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.